Identity Development Theory

 A well-developed identity is comprised of goals, values, and beliefs to which a person is committed.
 It is the awareness of the consistency in self over time, the recognition of this consistency by others (Erikson, 1980).
 The process of identity development is both an individual and social phenomenon (Adams & Marshall, 1996).
 Much of this process is assumed during adolescence when cognitive development allows for an individual to construct a ‘theory of self’ (Elkind, 1998) based on exposure to role models and identity options (Erikson, 1980).
 Erikson (1968) believed this period of development to be an ‘identity crisis,’ a crucial turning point in which an individual must develop in one way or another, ushering the adolescent toward growth and differentiation.
 Identity is formed through a process of exploring options or choices and committing to an option based upon the outcome of their exploration.
 Failure to establish a well-developed sense of identity can result in identity confusion.
 Those experiencing identity confusion do not have a clear sense of who they are or their role in society.

-Identity development is vital to a person’s understanding of self and participating in their social systems.
+Identity development is vital to a person’s understanding of self and participation in their social systems.
 Adams and Marshall (1996) established that identity formation provides five functions: a structure and order to self-knowledge; a sense of consistency and coherence to beliefs, goals, and self-knowledge; a sense of continuity for one’s history and future; goals and direction; a sense of personal control of their choices and outcomes.

 Erikson’s Identity vs. Role Confusion